briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     6. _(6)_ Except as otherwise provided in Ohio R.C.
 Chapter 4505 and Chapter
-    4517, sell at wholesale a motor vehicle the ownership of which is not evidenced by an Ohio certificate of title, or the current certificate of title issued for the motor vehicle, or the manufacturer’s certificate of origin, and all title assignments that evidence the seller’s ownership of the motor vehicle, and an odometer disclosure statement that complies with Ohio R.C.
-4505.06 and subchapter IV of the “Motor Vehicle Information and Cost Savings Act”, 86 Stat.
+    4517, sell at wholesale a motor vehicle the ownership of which is not evidenced by an Ohio certificate of title, or the current certificate of title issued for the motor vehicle, or the manufacturer's certificate of origin, and all title assignments that evidence the seller's ownership of the motor vehicle, and an odometer disclosure statement that complies with Ohio R.C.
+4505.06 and subchapter IV of the "Motor Vehicle Information and Cost Savings Act", 86 Stat.
 961 (1972), 15 U.S.C.
 1981;

     7. _(7)_ Operate in this Municipality a motor vehicle knowing that the certificate of title to the vehicle or ownership of the vehicle as otherwise